reduxjs/redux/docs/api/applyMiddleware.md

   };
 }

-// Thunk middleware let me dispatch thunk intents
+// Thunk middleware let me dispatch thunk async actions
 // as if they were actions!

 store.dispatch(